Free and exclusive discount codes for hundreds of tours and & travel services in Iceland

 What payment cards work in Iceland?

 All retailers will accept your Mastercard and VISA cards.
 However, they might not accept American Express or Discover cards.
 Always have your PIN ready.
-You will not be able to pay for things if you do not have your PIN.
-The same will go for ATMs, and you will not be able to withdraw cash if you do not have your PIN at your fingertips.
+You cannot pay for things if you do not have your PIN.
+The same will go for ATMs, and you cannot withdraw cash if you do not have your PIN at your fingertips.
 Did I mention that you need your PIN for your physical card? 🙂

 Apple Pay works perfectly in Iceland

 But what about virtual payment methods?
-Apple Pay is widely accepted.
+Apple Pay is widely accepted, and it is my go-to payment method.
 It works in shops, supermarkets, restaurants, and bars.
-You can also, for example, pay for gasoline at many self-service pumps with Apple Pay.
+For example, you can pay for gasoline at many self-service pumps with Apple Pay.
 Garmin Pay is advertised here, so I suppose that works too.
-As Google Pay, that is supported here as far as I know but I don’t think Samsung Pay is available in Iceland.
+Google Pay is supported here, as far as I know, but I don’t think Samsung Pay is available in Iceland.

 Paying for tours

 I recommend booking tours online.
 All reputable Icelandic travel sites accept regular credit cards.
-Check if my promo codes can help you save money on the tours you want to book.
+Check if my discount codes can help you save money on the tours you want to book.

 Tipping